DuckbillGroup/onboarding/aws-cli/README.md

     $ make delete-cfa

+If you prefer or need to use the AWS console, you can delete the resources manually.

+### Deleting Cost Optimization Project Resources Manually

+Log into the AWS console,

+ - navigate to `IAM > Policies` and delete the `DuckbillGroupBilling` policy
+ - navigate to `IAM > Roles` and delete the `DuckbillGroupRole-COP` role

+### Deleting Cloud Finance Analysis Resources Manually

+Log into the AWS console,

+ - navigate to `IAM > Policies` and delete the `DuckbillGroupResourceDiscovery` policy
+ - navigate to `IAM > Policies` and delete the `DuckbillGroupCURIngestPipeline` policy
+ - navigate to `IAM > Roles` and delete the `DuckbillGroupRole-CFA` role

 ## Developer Information

 We lint our shell scripts with `shellcheck`, which runs in CI on every PR.
 If you have `shellcheck` installed locally, you can run the linter: